 - No clear indication of increased severity of disease.

-- Pandemic H1N1, remains active since pandemic 2009 in seasonal influenza
+- Pandemic H1N1, remains active since pandemic 2009 in now routine seasonal influenza.

 - Influenza B (seasonal)